KSofen/OnHub-NSS-pre-built-binaries-Candela/README.md

 OnHub routers are far past end of life.
 OpenWrt release firmware still supports OnHub, but not NSS hardware.
 Use at your own risk.

 This firmware supports a lot of powerful OpenWrt features.
 OpenVPN, WireGuard, AdGuard, Policy Based Routing, Switch, Dynamic DNS, Proto Relay, USB device mounting, Connecting printers to USB.

+A clean install is required for this to operate properly.
+If you retain settings and configurations, whatever is in your overlay will remain including packages not just settings.
+You have to start over and build a system from scratch.
+If you flash, then restore a backup, the same problem occurrs - old packages from the overlay will be loaded, not the packages in the firmware.